Necessary

 But I would choose a cooler season.

-Regarding the practical issues, we always felt secure, but we avoided
+the practical issues, we always felt secure, but we avoided the lawless

-the lawless hash-growing areas around Ketama.
-Although we had heard
+hash-growing areas around Ketama.
+Although we had heard stories about

-problem; we were never stopped and the policemen were willing to help
+never stopped and the policemen were willing to help us whenever we

-us whenever we asked for directions.
-There was unleaded gas almost
+asked for directions.
+There was unleaded gas almost everywhere, but

-occasionally complain).
-Next time, I would avoid the gas stations with
+complain).
+Next time, I would avoid the gas stations with goats and

-goats and other folk themes, and go to the more modern looking ones
+other folk themes, and go to the more modern looking ones instead.

-The only complaint was about the people who where bothering
+only complaint was about the people who where bothering us all the

-us all the time, asking for cash in exchange for services like parking
+time, asking for cash in exchange for services like parking the

 finding hotels, guiding us